wmbusmeters/wmbusmeters/README.md

 # Usage examples

 ```
-wmbusmeters /dev/ttyUSB1:amb8465:c1,t1
+wmbusmeters auto:c1
 ```

-Simply runs a scan with mode C1 and T1 to search for meters and print the IDs and any detected driver, for example:
+Listens for C1 telegrams using any of your available wmbus dongles:
 ```
 Received telegram from: 12345678
           manufacturer: (KAM) Kamstrup Energi (0x2c2d)